dkuromi1/hostel-nextjs/README.md

 *   **Theme tokens** live in `app/globals.css`.
 Brand colors, semantic text colors, atmosphere/background tokens, selection styling, and shared utilities should be updated there.
 *   **Typography utilities** in `app/globals.css` are the source of truth for repeated type patterns (e.g., `heading-section`, `text-card-body`).
 *   **Icon names are strict**.
 JSON-backed icon fields are validated against `lib/icon-registry.ts`.
 Unknown icon keys fail the build, so ensure new icons are added to `ICON_REGISTRY`.
+*   **Feature toggles are instance-driven**.
+Operational modules like local map rendering, regional weather, volunteer banners, and related experience content are controlled from instance settings rather than hardcoded in page logic.
 *   **Instance Syncing**: To sync instance assets to the root public folder for build compatibility, run: `cp -R instances/[property-name]/public/* public/`

 ---